opensearch-project/documentation-website/_search-plugins/caching/tiered-cache.md

 ## Types of tiered caches

-OpenSearch 2.13 provides an implementation of _tiered spillover cache_.
+OpenSearch 2.13 provides an implementation of a _tiered spillover cache_.
 This implementation spills the evicted items from upper to lower tiers.
-The upper tier, such as the on-heap tier, is smaller in size but offers better latency.
-The lower tier, such as a disk cache, is larger in size but is slower in terms of latency.
+An upper tier, such as an on-heap tier, is smaller in size but offers better latency.
+A lower tier, such as a disk cache, is larger in size but is slower in terms of latency.
 OpenSearch 2.13 offers on-heap and disk tiers.

 ## Enabling a tiered cache